virt-lightning/virt-lightning/README.md

 ## Post Installation

 `virt-lightning` will be installed in ~/.local/bin/.
 Add it in your `$PATH` if it's not already the case.
-For instance if you use:
+For instance you can use:

 ```shell
 echo "export PATH=$PATH:~/.local/bin/" >> ~/.bashrc